What is copyright and how does it apply to me?

-1. Search the growing collection of Creative Commons content including:
+- Search the growing collection of CC content including:

 Using Creative Commons materials in your work

-When you use Creative Commons licensed material you must provide certain information about the owner/originator, where you found it and the license conditions.
-A credit to work licensed under CC (attribution) should include:
+When you use CC licensed material you must provide certain information about the owner/originator, where you found it and the license conditions.
+A credit (attribution) to a work licensed under CC should:

-- The URLs where the work is hosted
+- include the URLs where the work is hosted

-- The type of Creative Commons license it is available under
+- include the type of CC license it is available under

-- A link to the Creative Commons license it is available under
+- include a link to the CC license it is available under

 Sometimes it is difficult to locate the real (legal) name of the creator, but check the about section of the website and the copyright notice.
 If you still cannot find it, use the username or other name given.

-Here is the image found with an example of how it can be attributed (below the image).
+Here is the image found with an example of how it can be attributed.